mstksg/inCode/copy/entries/singletons-1.md

 ```

 Note that if you have singletons for a kind `k`, you also have instances for
 kind `Maybe k`, as well.
 And also for `[k]`, even!
+The fact that we have a
+unified way of working with and manipulating singletons of so many different
-This is a major advantage
-of using the *singletons* library to manage your singletons instead of writing
+types is a major advantage of using the *singletons* library to manage your
-them yourself.
+singletons instead of writing them yourself.

 ```haskell
 ghci> :t SOpened `SCons` SClosed `SCons` SLocked `SCons` SNil